 Concerns: A concern is considered to be something that worries you, makes you anxious or leaves you feeling uncomfortable.
 There may be a pattern to what is noticed or examples of poor working practices.
-In these instances, it is always important to discuss your concerns with the Headmaster.
+In these instances, it is always important to discuss your concerns with the DSL or the Headmaster.

 Complaints: A complaint refers to unsatisfactory or unacceptable behaviours or practices.
 A complaint can take the form of a breach of the Staff Code of Conduct.
-These matters should be referred to the Headmaster who will take appropriate action.
+These matters should be referred to the DSL or the Headmaster who will take appropriate action.